Pellegrini's Espresso Bar

-Tragedy struck in November 2018 when co-owner Sisto Malaspina was killed during the 2018 Melbourne stabbing attack.
-The event prompted a huge outpouring of grief: flowers, tribute books, and thousands lining the streets for his funeral.
-Victorian Premier Daniel Andrews described him as a “Victorian icon” and offered a state funeral.
-In 2020, a memorial table was placed outside the café bearing his portrait and the inscription “Sisto of Pellegrini’s”, alongside a plaque reading in part:“The outpouring of grief that followed Sisto Malaspina’s death… made sense: Sisto loved Melbourne – and Melbourne loved him back.”That same year, during the COVID-19 pandemic, Sisto’s wife Vicki and son David bought out Pangrazio’s share.
+“The outpouring of grief that followed Sisto Malaspina’s death… made sense: Sisto loved Melbourne – and Melbourne loved him back.”That same year, during the COVID-19 pandemic, Sisto’s wife Vicki and son David bought out Pangrazio’s share.
 David now manages the café, maintaining the traditions his father and the Pellegrini brothers began.
 In September 2024, long-time staff member Rocco Eliche retired after 50 years of service, marking the end of another chapter in the café’s storied history.

 Pellegrini’s Espresso Bar remains at 66 Bourke Street, Melbourne VIC 3000, near the corner of Crossley Street in the theatre district.
 Open Monday to Thursday from morning until late evening, and slightly later on Fridays and Saturdays, it is closed on Sundays.
 No bookings are taken.
 Patrons simply find a seat at the counter and enjoy a coffee or plate of pasta, just as they would have in 1954.

+Documentary film

+In 2025, a documentary film entitled Pellegrini's: A Melbourne Legacy, directed by Frank Lotito, was released.
+The film screened in select cinemas across Melbourne as well as in New South Wales, the ACT, Queensland, and South Australia.
+The film examines the café’s longstanding history, its cultural significance, and the enduring legacy of its esteemed figure, Sisto Malaspina.